alastairwyse/Cheatsheets/gRPC.md

 app.MapGrpcHealthChecksService();
 ```

-There was one issue with in the ApplicationAccess context... if I remember correctly, the health check seemed to be registered in the request pipeline downstream of my custom Interceptors, including the [TripSwitchInterceptor](https://github.com/alastairwyse/ApplicationAccess/blob/15c32d8875683aa92a14044045df3e47d723b7cb/ApplicationAccess.Hosting.Grpc/TripSwitchInterceptor.cs).
+There was one issue with this in the ApplicationAccess context... if I remember correctly, the health check seemed to be registered in the request pipeline downstream of my custom Interceptors, including the [TripSwitchInterceptor](https://github.com/alastairwyse/ApplicationAccess/blob/15c32d8875683aa92a14044045df3e47d723b7cb/ApplicationAccess.Hosting.Grpc/TripSwitchInterceptor.cs).
 This meant that once the tripswitch was tripped/actuated, the TripSwitchInterceptor would intercept the health check request and throw its configured 'when tripped' exception, rather than reponding negatively to the health check request inline with the gRPC protocol.
-To overcome this, I modified TripSwitchInterceptor to attempt to identify of the incoming request was a health check request, and if so bypass the trip swicth functionality, passing to the next handler in the request pipeline.
+To overcome this, I modified TripSwitchInterceptor to attempt to identify whether the incoming request was a health check request, and if so bypass the trip swicth functionality, passing to the next handler in the request pipeline.
 Identifying the request as a health check request is done via the prefix of the RPC method name, which is subject to external change, but this works for the time being.
 Extracts from the [TripSwitchInterceptor](https://github.com/alastairwyse/ApplicationAccess/blob/15c32d8875683aa92a14044045df3e47d723b7cb/ApplicationAccess.Hosting.Grpc/TripSwitchInterceptor.cs) class below...

 ```C#
 /// <summary>The gRPC health checking protocol service definition package name prefix.</summary>